 in their sin.
 He

-damnation, just to have their own way (Eph 4-9,10; 1Pet 3,18-20).
-Then He
+testified to them that they sacrificed eternal life for eternal darkness, just to have their own way (Eph 4-9,10; 1Pet 3,18-20).
+Then He was

-returned and was resurrected.
+raised from the dead.
 This verse indicates that we will die too, and as God judged His Son, so He will judge

 (2Cor 5-10).
 The judgment of the believer will be different from the judgment